altuncu/BlockSignal/README.md

 # Citation

 You can freely use this application in your studies, projects etc. by obeying the rules of GPLv3 licence.
-If you want to use this repository in an academical research, please cite our related paper as the following:
+If you want to use this repository in an academical research, please cite the corresponding MSc thesis as the following:

 ```
 @mastersthesis{altuncu2019blokzincir,